Childrens Dental Services in Etobicoke

 Just like adults, children should visit the dentist every six months to catch and treat developing dental problems early, and to help prevent them from developing in the first place.

 Primary (baby) teeth are an essential part of healthy oral development, and for the health of your child's whole body.
 Baby teeth allow children to chew and digest their food properly, and they act as guides for the adult teeth as they grow in.

 Children should have their first dental examination by the age of one, so that the dentist can examine their developing oral structures and establish a foundation of good oral health right from the start.

-Visiting the dentist on a regular basis when your child is young will help preserve the baby teeth until they are ready to fall out and be replaced by the adult teeth.
-It will also allow the dentist to better monitor and prevent any developing dental problems, and nip them in the bud.
+Visiting the dentist on a regular basis when your child is young may help preserve the baby teeth until they are ready to fall out and be replaced by the adult teeth.
+It can also help the dentist to better monitor and prevent any developing dental problems, and nip them in the bud.

 Fluoride is a natural mineral that helps prevent, and even reverse, tooth decay.
 While fluoride is available in the water supply in Etobicoke, some children (and even adults) can benefit from additional fluoride treatment at the dentist's office.

 Fluoride treatment takes only a few minutes.
 The fluoride may be applied in the form of a solution, gel, foam or varnish.
 It can applied with a cotton swab or brush, used as a rinse, or placed in a tray that is held in the mouth for several minutes.

 In spite of our best efforts to maintain good dental hygiene, kids may occasionally end up with cavities.
 Cavity treatment for children is very similar to treatment for adults - preserving the health of the tooth is key.

 To preserve your child’s oral health, your dentist will remove the decayed material from the baby teeth and fill them.

 Children's molars and premolars often have deep fissures in them that are difficult for children to clean with regular brushing.